This article was written by Jenny Wickham with additional material by Andy Higgs

 Image obtained from Flickr.com under Creative Commons (c) Eat.Drink.See.Do

 Now Bondi is one of the most obvious places to go in Sydney, but many people don’t think about the great walk that you can go on.
 Definitely recommended if you’re not here in the middle of summer, the walk to Coogee right along the coast line is both beautiful and is a more unique way to experience the iconic Bondi Beach.
 If you’re not too keen on walking, even the short stretch from Bondi to Bronte is very enjoyable, and there’s plenty of cafes and little boutique shops to experience around the area.
+See a local overview of the Bondi community and what’s going on, here.

 Image obtained from Flickr.com under Creative Commons (c) Kayhadrin